- Home Page

 Animal bites and scratches should be taken very seriously.
 Your animal may have been exposed to the rabies virus by contact with a stray animal or wildlife such as a bat or raccoon and may need to be isolated.
 If the incident is reported promptly to Animal Care & Control an ACO can attempt to capture the other animal involved and have the animal tested for rabies or quarantined.

-If after business hours, call the Universal City Police Department at (210) 658-5353.
-Any human life threatening situations, call 911.
+To report animal bites and scratches contact Universal City Animal Control at 210-658-0700.
+If after business hours, call the Universal City Police Department at 210-658-5353.
+If an emergency, call 911.